MarkCLewis/SwiftVis2/README.md

 The graphical dataflow interface and other features will follow.
 Currently I also have a research student, Nick Smoker, working on making the code cross-compile for Scala.js and Scala Native so that plotting works on all available platforms.

+## Updates

+- 6/21/2020: Pushed an update to use JavaFX for Java 11.
+If you had built previously, you might need to manually delete fxrenderer/target for this to compile and run nicely.
+Doing a 'clean' in sbt doesn't remove some files that need to be updated.

 ## Installation

 SwiftVis2 is not yet at the point where it belongs in a Maven repository.
 Until SwiftVis2 is stable enough to put in a Maven repository